Negotiating Executive Compensation Packages And Employment Agreements

 You made it through all the interviews and passed the reference check.
 Now it’s time for negotiations and not just about your salary.
 The offer stage of the hiring phase is when you should be thinking about what happens if things go south with your new employer.
 Who will own the intellectual property you create?
 What about the customers you brought with you?
 What about the new customers you worked so hard to recruit?
 What about post-employment competition?
 Will you be paid for your accrued, unused vacation?
 The less uncertainty, the better for everyone involved.

-You’re excited about your new job prospects, but before you sign on the dotted line and enter into the agreements prepared by your employer’s lawyers, contact us online or call 844-277-1217.
+So you’re excited about your new job prospects, but before you sign on the dotted line and enter into the agreements prepared by your employer’s lawyers, contact us online or call 844-277-1217.